 - We are happy to obtain official transcripts free of charge for any student who requests one from us no later than two weeks prior to the national deadline.

-- Complete and submit application by National Deadline
+- Complete and submit application by National Deadline in November.

 - Watch the online information session and the application tips video offered by the CLS program.